compbio-mallory/sc_longitudinal_infer/README.md

 The cluster numbers can be changed in the config.yaml file.

 Simulated time points for each cell is obtained from SCG clusters (no. of clusters 5) by running this file: timepoints_from_cluster.py.
+Cells belonging to each clusters is obtained by running the file: cellToCluster.py.
+A json file is returned which contains the information and this file is used by equation2Value.py to get the information. (can change this later)

 ---------------------------------------------------------------------------------------